What are the thyroid cancer risk factors. Could one of them be drinking alcohol? These are very important questions.

 III.
 Possible Symptoms

-Data from almost one-half million (490,000) men and women found that increased drinking decreased the risk of thyroid cancer.
+Data came from almost one-half million (490,000) people.
+Doctors found that increased drinking decreased the risk of thyroid cancer.

-Similarly, epidemiologists studied women in the Cancer Surveillance System (CSS).
+Doctors also studied women in the Cancer Surveillance System (CSS).
 It’s a cancer registry in Washington State.
-Higher levels of alcohol consumption led to lower risk of developing thyroid cancer.
+Higher levels of alcohol drinking led to lower chance of thyroid cancer.

 Papillary thyroid cancer is the most common form of thyroid cancer.
 It makes up about 80% of all such cancers.
-Researchers compared 410 women with papillary thyroid cancer with 574 similar women without the disease.
-Drinking alcohol greatly reduced the risk of developing papillary thyroid cancer.
+Researchers compared 410 women with this cancer with 574 similar women without the disease.
+Drinking alcohol greatly reduced the chance of getting papillary thyroid cancer.

 Finally, researchers analyzed the results of 33 studies on the subject.
-They found that drinking alcohol was highly and consistently associated with lower chance of developing thyroid cancer.
+They found that drinking alcohol was highly and consistently linked with lower chance of getting thyroid cancer.

-In addition, they also analyzed by type of thyroid cancer, level of alcohol drinking, sex, and rigor of study.
-Each showed drinking alcohol to be strongly associated with decreased risk of getting thyroid cancer.
+They also analyzed by type of thyroid cancer, level of alcohol drinking, sex, and rigor of study.
+Each showed drinking alcohol to be strongly linked with decreased chance of getting thyroid cancer.